J. Fisher White

 Joseph John Fisher White (1 May 1865 – 14 January 1945) was a British stage and film actor.
-The eldest of four sons of Rev. John White, of Ampfield, of that family formerly of Hursley, by his wife Martha, daughter of Rev. John Fisher, he took a B.A. from the University of Oxford.
+The eldest of four sons of Rev. John White, of Ampfield, of that family formerly of Hursley, by his wife Martha, daughter of Rev. John Fisher, he was educated at Monkton Combe School and Oriel College, Oxford, graduating BA in 1887.
+He became a solicitor's clerk (1891 census).

 White developed a reputation for playing character roles in the theatre and began to appear in a significant number of British films from the early 1920s onwards.
+He was Chairman of the Actors' Association.
 He was the uncle of the actor Wilfrid Hyde-White, and was survived by a son, Hilary Fisher White (b.
 1902) and a daughter, Thalia Fisher White (b.
 1906), from his marriage to Edith Rhoda Blackwood.